Quick Picks

 Strengths

-- +Largest SSO app catalog (7,000+)
+- +Largest SSO app catalog (7,000+ pre-built)

-- +Automated provisioning/deprovisioning
+- +Automated provisioning and deprovisioning

 - +Adaptive risk-based MFA